cpbills/git-tips/README.md

 Examples and more information about bash-functions, bash-git_prompt and git-aliases below the Getting Started guide.

 More information about branching, forking, rebasing, merging and all that good stuff can be found in this excellent (and free!) online book: https://git-scm.com/book/en/v2

+Information on how to write better git commit messages, as well as explanations of why you might want to: https://chris.beams.io/posts/git-commit/